Daric Barton: Major leagues

 Barton was once again selected as the starting first baseman for the Athletics at the beginning of the 2011 season.
 On June 22, the A's sent Barton back to Triple-A Sacramento to make room for Mark Ellis.
 Barton was hitting .212 with zero home runs at the time.
 For the season, he batted .212 in 236 at bats.

 On June 2, 2012, a struggling Barton was sent back to Triple-A. For the season, he batted .204.

-On March 29, 2013, the A's designated Barton for assignment.
+On March 29, 2013, Barton was designated for assignment by the Athletics.

-In May of the 2013 season, Barton was added back on the 40 man roster when right fielder Josh Reddick was placed on the disabled list after injuring his wrist.
+In May of the 2013 season, Barton was added back on the 40-man roster when right fielder Josh Reddick was placed on the disabled list after injuring his wrist.
 Everyday first basemen Brandon Moss was moved over to right field.
 Barton took Reddick's spot on the active roster and covered everyday first base duties.
 Barton was than designated for assignment again when Reddick returned.
 He was than outrighted to Triple-A Sacramento.
 On August 26, Barton was added to the 40-man roster again for the same reason.

 On December 20, 2013, Barton signed a one-year deal with Oakland, avoiding arbitration.
 The Athletics designated Barton for assignment on May 15, 2014, when they acquired Kyle Blanks.
 In October 2014, Barton elected to become a free agent.